Updated for 2018! See below.

 Brief History of the ABC Model

 In the 1980s, the Alberta Model was designed by a team of suicidologists who were responding to a spike in the suicide rate caused by a bottoming out in the economy.
-In addition to developing the CPR Risk Assessment and the ABC Model of Crisis Intervention dictated below.
+In addition to developing the CPR Risk Assessment they also developed the ABC Model of Crisis Intervention dictated below.

 - Ensuring there is no obstacles between yourself and the suicidal person (e.g. chairs, tables); rapport is improved when there is nothing between you